olegtarasov/NativeLibraryManager/Readme.md

 ## Explicit library loading

 **Warning!
-I strongly suggest that you use library search path modification (on by default) instead of loading libraries explitly.
+I strongly suggest that you use library search path modification (on by default) instead of loading libraries explicitly.
-Tests show that explicit library loading doesn't work in many cases and is generally useless at least on MacOs.**
+Tests show that explicit library loading doesn't work in many cases and is generally useless, at least on MacOs.**

 In previous versions of `NativeLibraryManager` the default behavior was to explicitly load every file using `LoadLibraryEx` on Windows and `dlopen` on Linux (explit loading wasn't implemented for MacOs).
 This approach was quite rigid and caused at least two problems: